adrn/longslit/docs/index.rst

         If this is specified, all other subdirectories are excluded by default.

 #. **Initialize the wavelength solution**
-    The first thing that needs to be done is to provide an initial, rough identification of spectral lines in a wavelength calibration (comparison lamp) spectrum.
+    The next thing that needs to be done is to specify an initial, rough identification of spectral lines in a wavelength calibration (comparison lamp) spectrum.
 This is either done interactively through a `matplotlib` GUI, or by specifying (pixel, wavelength) pairs through the command line